towersvault/shinpokered/README.md

   - Great ball has a ball factor of 12 now
   - Stone evolutions cannot be triggered via level-up anymore
   - Ether and elixer now account for PP-ups used when determining if move is at full PP
+  - PP-restoring items no longer affect transformed moves and only restore the original moves
   - EXP ALL fixes
     - should now dispense the correct exp if multiple pokemon take place in a battle
 	- no longer counts fainted pokemon when dividing exp